-Comparing this rate with rates achieved by the existing algorithms (see Table~\ref{table:strongly_convex_case}), our method is the first one to guarantee the decoupling of noises $\alpha$ and $\omega$ coming from the server-to-workers and the workers-to-server compressors.
+The above result says that \algname{EF21-P + DIANA} guarantees to find an $\varepsilon$-solution after steps.
+Comparing this rate with rates achieved by prior algorithms (see Table~\ref{table:strongly_convex_case}), our method is the first one to guarantee the decoupling of noises $\alpha$ and $\omega$ coming from the server-to-workers and the workers-to-server compressors.
 Moreover, it is more general, as the server-to-workers compression can use biased compressors, including Top$K$ and Rank$K$ \citep{safaryan2021fednl}.
-These can in practice perform better than the unbiassed ones \citep{beznosikov2020biased, PowerSGD}.
+These can in practice perform better than their unbiassed counterparts \citep{beznosikov2020biased, PowerSGD}.

-As promised, let us now show that \algname{EF21-P + DIANA} has the communication complexity better than \algname{GD}.
-For simplicity, we assume that the server and the workers use Top$K$ and Rand$K$ compressors respectively.
-Since under this assumption $\omega = \nicefrac{d}{K} - 1$ and $\alpha = \nicefrac{K}{d}$, the server-to-workers and the workers-to-server communication complexities equal
+As promised, let us now show that the communication complexity of \algname{EF21-P + DIANA} is no worse than that of \algname{GD}.
+For simplicity, we assume that the server and the workers use the Top$K$ and Rand$K$ compressors, respectively.
+Since under this assumption, $\omega = \nicefrac{d}{K} - 1$ and $\alpha = \nicefrac{K}{d}$, the server-to-workers and the workers-to-server communication complexities equal